SiyaDadheech/Siya_Celebel_devops_assignment_week2/static-app/setup.md

  Step 1: On the console search for s3

- Step 2: click on create bucket
+ Step 2: click on create bucket.

- Step 3: Give a globally unique name to bucket
+ Step 3: Give a globally unique name to bucket.

- Step 4: Block Public Access Settings
+ Step 4: Block Public Access Settings.

 For private usage (e.g., website files used internally or with CloudFront):

 ✅ Keep all options checked (recommended for security)